Man securing emails using desktop computer

 Sender Authentication

-There are several methods used to do this:
+Several methods are used to achieve this:

 Sender Policy Framework (SPF)